adampyramide/BlogAPI/docs/auth/Register.md

 # Register

-Creates a new user with the provided username and password.
+Creates a new user with the provided username and password, then returns a JWT token.

 **Method:** `POST`